 Spring wild turkey licences are also available province-wide through the Ministry of Natural Resources and Forestry's automated telephone licensing line.
-This line allows Ontario resident hunters to purchase a wild turkey hunting licence using a toll-free telephone line, 24 hours a day, seven days a week from March 1 to April 4.
-To use this system, a hunter who has successfully completed the wild turkey hunter education course needs:
+This line allows Ontario resident hunters to purchase a wild turkey hunting licence using a toll-free telephone line, 24 hours a day, seven days a week from March 1 to March 31.
+To use this system, a hunter needs:

-- A valid hunting version Outdoors Card number; - A valid VISA, MasterCard or American Express card; - A Touch-Tone[TM] telephone.
+- A valid hunting version Outdoors Card number;

+- A valid VISA or MasterCard credit card;

+- A Touch-ToneTM telephone.